 This chapter provides answers to commonly asked questions.
-In order to improve your user experience with VirtualBox, it is recommended to read this section to learn more about common pitfalls and get recommendations on how to use the product.
+In order to improve your user experience with Oracle VM VirtualBox, it is recommended to read this section to learn more about common pitfalls and get recommendations on how to use the product.

 More often than not, a virtualized guest behaves like a physical system.
 Any problems that a physical machine would encounter, a virtual machine will encounter as well.
 If, for example, Internet connectivity is lost due to external issues, virtual machines will be affected just as much as physical ones.

 If a true Oracle VM VirtualBox problem is encountered, it helps to categorize and isolate the problem first.
 Here are some of the questions that should be answered before reporting a problem:

 Is the problem specific to a certain guest OS?
 Or a specific release of a guest OS?
 Especially with Linux guest related problems, the issue may be specific to a certain distribution and version of Linux.